VeeDuvv/my-AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: In my implementation of naked twins method, I've used constrained propagation in the following ways:
+    1. I first loop through the unsolved boxes with values of length "2" (hence "twins"... in future we can implement triplets, quadruplets, etc.), and check if they have any twins
+    2. If they have a naked twin, then for each relevant peers, the program would find and replace each digit from the peers

+    So, essentially, "X" boxes with same values of length "X" creates a naked-X constraint, no unsolved peers can have in its value, any char within X

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: By adding diagonal boxes in the unit list and peers, the only choice, eliminate and naked twins
+    methods apply their individual constraints to column, row, square AND diagonal units.
+    Thus adding additional constraints to the problem, which the search function propagates

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame